 As a child, I was very close to the Shearer side of the family: my Grandma’s sister Aunt Cissie was like a third grandparent.
 Their sister Aunt Norah was an exotic visitor who gave me white chocolate and was widely regarded on our street as a witch.
 Brothers Ernest and Willie and their families were the “Dudley Hill mob”, named from where they lived in Bradford.

-At one point in his life William ran a pub, the North Tavern.
+The one consistent detail in all the official documents is that William was a joiner by profession.
+However, for a period in the 1880s he ran a pub, the North Tavern, where they were for the 1881 census.
 In 1887 the renewal of his licence was refused by Bradford Council.
 He appealed and won, I’m glad to say.
 I feel a great deal of sympathy for William in this – almost 100 years later I was supporting my friend Sammy Singh in the same situation.
 He won, too!

 Married Mary Bell 1 August 1870 at Bolton-le-Moors, Lancashire